JosephSearle/Website/README.md

 # Website
-Just a personal single paged website
+This is a portfolio website that I designed for University.

+# How to open
+Open home.html to view the website